Peter G. Burbules

-Lieutenant General Peter George Burbules (born 29 November 1931) is a retired US Army general who received the Legion of Merit (with Oak Leaf Cluster) and was inducted into the U.S. Army Ordnance Hall of Fame.
+Lieutenant General Peter George Burbules (was born of Greek immigrants on 29 November 1931) is a retired US Army general who received the Distinguished Service Medal and the Legion of Merit (with Oak Leaf Cluster)and was inducted into the U.S. Army Ordnance Hall of Fame.

 Education

 Burbules is a 1950 graduate of Chicago Vocational School, where he studied architectural drafting.
 In 1962, he received a bachelor's degree in military science under the Bootstrap Program at the University of Omaha.
 Burbules also earned a master's degree in business administration from Babson College in 1970.
 In addition, he graduated from the U.S. Army Ordnance School, the U.S. Armed Forces Staff College in 1971, and the Naval War College in 1976.
 General Burbules began his military career as an enlisted man in 1952.
 After completing leadership training with the 7th Armored Division at Camp Roberts, California, he entered Officers Candidate School and was commissioned a second lieutenant in the Ordnance Corps in May 1954.